noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 ## What is an RTL to GDSII flow?

+## Different files in workflow?
+* **Library Exchange Format (LEF) file**: Place and route (PnR) does not need information about the logic or complete layout.
+It just needs the pin positions and boundary information.
+This minimal and abstract information is provided to the tool by the LEF file.
+LEF file also serves the purpose of protecting intellectual property.
+LEF file contains the metal layers and pin locations.

 # LAB 1: OPEN-SOURCE EDA, OPENLANE & SKY130 PDK
 Characterization of Synthesized Results
 ## Directory structure in openlane